Other related articles

 Using Visual Studio

 Double-click the icon of the Microsoft Visual Studio to begin programming.
-The Integrated Developement Environment (IDE) of the Visual Studio will appear and you are now ready to make your application.
+The Integrated Development Environment (IDE) of the Visual Studio will appear and you are now ready to make your application.

 Create a new project

 From there you must choose the language in which you will develop your program.
-We will write our chess in C# so we must select Visual C# -> Windows -> Console Application (later we will show how we can also program the same game in C++ or other languages).
+We will write our chess in C# so we must select Visual C# > Windows > Console Application (later we will show how we can also program the same game in C++ or other languages).
+To create a chess program with a user interface you would need to choose to create a new Windows Forms application. (that would be easy after you have created the code to play chess)

 A console application is an application with no graphics.
 We will start developing our chess game Artificial Intelligence engine as a console application in the beginning and afterwards, when the computer can think and play chess, we will add graphics (that will be the final step in this programming tutorial series).
 Name the new project “Huo Chess tutorial” and press OK.
 Visual Studio will do its work and create all the initial things required for you to start developing.